mochi-hpc/mofka/docs/usage/topics.rst

 -----------------

 Topics are created without any partitions, so trying to push events into our "collisions" topic will result in an error right now.
-We need add partitions to it.
+We need to add partitions to it.

 .. note::